 - 1. Students are to respect authority.

 - 2. Students are to exercise self-control.

 - 3. Students are to respect rights and property of others.

 - 4. Students are to observe rules and regulations.

 - 5. Students are to cooperate with others.

 PLAYGROUND RULES

+During School

-During School - The playground is supervised at all times during the school day when children are on it.
-The school has established rules and regulations designed to safeguard each child.
+The playground is supervised at all times during the school day when children are at play.
+School rules and regulations are designed to safeguard each child.